vborincenturion/feeds/README.md

 * [RapidPeptidesGeneration](https://gitlab.pasteur.fr/nmaillet/rpg)

 ## Appreciation
-This tool was developed as part of the PRIN project: Research Projects of National Relevance - Ministry of University and Research of Italy.
-Prot.
+This tool was developed as part of the project "Future-proof bioactive peptides from food by-products: an eco-sustainable bioprocessing for tailored multifunctional foods (PROACTIVE)" - PRIN: Research Projects of National Relevance - Ministry of University and Research of Italy. - Prot.
 2020CNRB84.